 - Trying to control things, or other people telling you that you are being overly controlling (you might not be aware of it yourself) – this one can be caused because a person who feels negative about things might try to control situations in his or her life so that he or she can avoid those negative things.

-What causes Negativity
+What seems to cause Negativity

 - Take a piece of paper or open a text document.